 IGAD and the United Nations’ position are understandable as they derive their relevancy from Somalia’s chaos and IGAD with its line up of dictators and strong men has zero interest in seeing Somaliland succeed.

-Despite regular terror attacks and targetted killing of at times, Somali intellectuals with European and other foreign passports in Somalia, the International Community has never condemned Somalia in many of its failures.
+Despite regular terror attacks and targetted killing of at times, Somali intellectuals with European and other foreign passport holders in Somalia, the International Community has never condemned Somalia in many of its failures.

 While the International Community is quick to bounce on Somaliland’s stumbles, its approach to Somalia is entirely different.